Defined contribution health plans

 What is the difference between an HRA and an HSA?

-The most significant difference between HRAs and HSAs is that the business owns the HRA while the employee owns the HSA.
-In addition, an HRA is a reimbursement arrangement between an employer and employee, whereas an HSA is a savings account owned by the employee.
+The major difference between HRAs and HSAs is that the business owns the HRA while the employee owns the HSA.
+In addition, an HRA is a reimbursement arrangement between an employer and an employee, whereas an HSA is a savings account owned by the employee.
 To learn more, see our article on HRAs vs. HSAs.

 Can I have an HRA and an HSA at the same time?

 Yes!
 Unique rules apply to users, especially regarding what items are available for reimbursement when an HSA is in place.
-To learn more, read our article on using HRAs and HSAs.
+To learn more, read our articles on using a QSEHRA and HSA together and using an ICHRA and HSA together.

 What can an HRA reimburse?